garciacarlos78/Android-Fundamentals-V2/lesson4/README.md

 Write code to perform an action directly from the keyboard by tapping a Send key, dialing a phone number.

 Instead of creating a new project for this, I use Droid Cafe project, applying to the phone field in the Order Activity.

+### Homework (checkboxesAndEtc)

+Create an app with five checkboxes and a *Show Toast* button.
+When you press the button, a toast appears showing which checkboxes are selected.